ts756632/DataCamp_Guided_Projects/Python/Mobile Games AB Testing with Cookie Cats/README.md

 ## **Business Task**

 1. Where should the gates be placed?
-2. How 1-day and 7-day retention differs between gate being at level 30 and level 40??
+2. How 1-day and 7-day retention differ between gate being at level 30 and level 40?
 3. What is the probability of difference between the two AB-groups?